-The Netherlands holds the 7th place in the countries listing with a total of 164 researchers across all disciplines (2,6% of the total number of researchers listed).
-However, this number has decreased, as have the numbers of researchers based in Germany and the UK.
-China, on the other hand, has increased its share of researchers on the list.
+The Netherlands remained its 7th place in the countries listing with a total of 181 researchers across all disciplines (2,9% of the total number of researchers listed).
+This number has slightly increased despite the steeply increased share by Chinese researchers on the list.

 Throughout his career, Rajamani Krishna has focused on improving technologies related to reaction and separation by means of investigating physico-chemical phenomena at the molecular and microscopic levels.
 One of the key aspects of his research is the development of unifying concepts in multicomponent diffusion and multiphase hydrodynamics, both in separations and reaction engineering.
 It has provided many improvements in technologies concerning distillation, recovery of oil from shale, fluidized catalytic cracking, catalytic reforming, hydroprocessing, and hydrocracking.
 In recent years, Krishna has contributed to many research projects in the field of metal-organic framework (MOF) separations, especially with his mathematical modelling of the separation performance.

 Krishna has published two text books of which one has been translated into Chinese, more than 500 peer-reviewed journal articles, and holds several patents.
 According to the latest statistics on Google scholar, his publications have been cited more than 48,000 times, with an h-index of 114.
 Krishna has received several awards for his scientific contributions, including the Akzo Nobel Science Award in 1997, and the prestigious ENI award in 2013.

 Krishna is listed as Highly Cited Researcher for 2016, 2017, 2018, 2019, and 2020.